What is refractive error?

 As part of the SHIP project, teachers have been trained to carry out basic eye tests and refer children for further treatment.
 More than 200,000 children have been screened for eye problems, and thousands of students have been given spectacles.

-Download Sightsavers refractive error strategy (pdf) to read more about our work to treat refractive error.
+Read Sightsavers’ refractive error strategy to find out more about our work to treat refractive error.

 A school student has her eyes tested while wearing optical glasses: an eye health worker's hand is changing the lenses in the glasses.